 Of course, it’s true that high-risk behaviors can increase in the teen years.
 Both Duffy and Buchanan recommend that parents, in addition to avoiding negativity, also avoid being naïve.
 Parents should be realistic about the risks in adolescence, and they should talk to their teens openly about them.

 Talking about risky behaviors does not increase the chances that teens will participate in these behaviors, Duffy says.
 Instead, when parents maintain open channels of communication (not just periodic or one-time “talks”) and clearly communicate their standards and expectations, teens are more likely to make choices in line with their parents’ values (see our sidebar below for ways to change the conversation).

 There’s another upside to dumping your “expect the worst” mindset: It just might bring you closer to your teen in the end.
 When your teen screams at you in a rage, and you write off the moodiness, mouthiness, and rebellion as just normal things to be endured, you can lose sight of what’s going on with your teenager under the surface.
 Is something truly wrong?
 Or is it just a bad day?
 You won’t know if you minimize their emotions as teenage nonsense.

-The key for parents is not to expect the worst from their teens, but instead to focus on positive expectations and healthy limits for their teenagers—and to respect them as individuals, not cardboard-cutout, moody, rebellious adolescents.
+The key for parents is not to accept the teenage stereotypes that say to expect the worst from their teens.
+Instead, focus on positive expectations and healthy limits for their teenagers—and respect them as individuals, not cardboard-cutout, moody, rebellious adolescents.
 Ultimately, everyone wants respect and belief in their ability to do good things, no matter their age.